egisnmir/react-shop/README.md

 * Testing.
 Jest, React Testing Library, Cypress
 * Add products comparison feature
 * Products should get data from an API (using fetch or axios)
-* Add popup about 'added, removed, etc.'.
-Use toastr.js
 * Add themes using context
 * Add styled-components